+Sales prospecting ends when your objectives are reached.
 The aim of commercial prospecting is, without doubt, to make sales.
 But before achieving this goal, each step taken has a specific objective.

 Companies implement a prospecting campaign as a strategy for acquiring new prospects.
 This involves quantitative research to obtain information about your target’s needs.
 Once you have the data, you have the opportunity to set up your strategy and determine the amount of prospecting to be planned.

 This is work carried out on a target interested in your product or service.
 In this context, the aim of prospecting is to encourage them to buy.
 Indeed, some prospects sometimes tend to procrastinate, or worse, to turn to the competition.
 Hence the need to follow up on them.

 You can also implement a prospecting campaign targeting your existing customers to improve your turnover.
 Here, the aim is to succeed in making additional product sales to your list of loyal customers.

 You will know that prospecting is sufficient when your goals are met.
 Once you have achieved your goals, prospecting can be closed.
 In prospecting, there are some key indicators to measure your progress against your goals.
 For example, you should consider the following elements

 In addition, keeping an eye on this data allows you to measure the effectiveness of your strategy and to take corrective action if there are problems.
 You can use Hubspot to track the progress of your sales prospecting!